 Constructing a larger shed may mean turning down other smaller projects.
 If it cuts into other working hours, they’ll probably price the project accordingly.

 Erecting a shed is an activity that also depends on where you’re placing it.
-If this is your first time adding one of those wooden buildings to your garden, it’s a good idea to learn more about the foundations.
+If this is your first time adding a wooden shed to your garden, it’s a good idea to learn more about the foundations.

-If your garden already provides the perfect foundations, you won’t need to worry about this.
+If your garden already provides the perfect foundations, you don’t need to worry about this.
 On the other hand, if it needs a few expert interventions, your shed installation prices will change.

 Some sheds work best on concrete surfaces.
-In the absence of said concrete surface, yours may sink into the ground or it might not last as long as you need it to.
+In the absence of said concrete base, yours may sink into the ground, or it might not last as long as you need it to.

 As an alternative, you can always look into shed foundations that’ll keep your new building stable in any flat outdoor area.
 If you’re happy to place them on the ground, great!
 If not, make sure you tell the person constructing your shed that they’ll need to do a little extra work.